tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tdcpg_instance.html.markdown

 ---
-subcategory: "tdcpg"
+subcategory: "TDSQL-C for PostgreSQL(TDCPG)"
 layout: "tencentcloud"
 page_title: "TencentCloud: tencentcloud_tdcpg_instance"
 sidebar_current: "docs-tencentcloud-resource-tdcpg_instance"
 description: |-
-  Provides a resource to create a tdcpg instance
+  Provides a resource to create a tdcpg instance.
 ---

 # tencentcloud_tdcpg_instance

-Provides a resource to create a tdcpg instance
+Provides a resource to create a tdcpg instance.

+~> **NOTE:** This resource is still in internal testing.
+To experience its functions, you need to apply for a whitelist from Tencent Cloud.

 ## Example Usage